ldwilker10/predicting_diabetes_project/README.md

 ## Business Problem/Stakeholder

-A healthcare practice group is looking to improve diabetes diagnosis, improve prognosis of those who are diagnosed and assist patients looking to prevent diabetes.
-Utilizing this data, providers will be able to look for early detection signs of diabetes and then implement corrective strategies early on in the diesease process to either improve the patients outcome and health with the disease or prevent it altogether.
-Utilizing my model, the goal is to assist practitioners with early detection by building a predictive model that can identify individuals who have diabetes based health-related attributes such as blood pressure, glucose levels, insulin levels, BMI, age and other factors.
+A healthcare practice group is looking to improve early diabetes identification so that they can improve patient outcomes and  prognosis of those who are diagnosed with diabetes while assisting patients in preventing onset of diabetes.
+Utilizing this data and model, providers will be able increase early detection of diabetes/ risk of diabetes and then implement corrective strategies early on in the disease process to either improve the patients outcome with the disease or prevent the acceleration of the disease.
+Utilizing the model, the goal is to assist practitioners with early identification by building a predictive model that can identify individuals who have diabetes based health-related attributes such as blood pressure, glucose levels, insulin levels, BMI, age and other factors.

 ## Data Understanding